S Corporation Advantages and Disadvantages: The Complete Run-down

 Interested in a Do-it-yourself S Corporation Kit?

-If what you've read here about the advantages and disadvantages of an S corporation makes you think the option sounds interesting, you ought to download one of our do-it-yourself S corporation kits.
+If what you've read here about the advantages and disadvantages of an S corporation makes you think the option sounds interesting, you may want to purchase one of our downloadable do-it-yourself S corporation kits.
 The kits provide a bit more information about the S corporation option.
 And the kits provide the step-by-step instructions, forms, and formation documents you'll need if you do form an S corporation.

-A couple of tips: First, to download the right kit for your state, find the state in the list that appears along the left edge of this page, click that link and then follow that page's instructions.
-Second, if you decide that an S corporation requires too much work, you may instead want to form a limited liability company-and so you should know that we also give away publish LLC formation kits from another, related website, www.llcsexplained.com.
+- Third, if you decide that an S corporation requires too much work, you may instead want to form a limited liability company-and so you should know that we also publish LLC formation kits from another, related website, www.llcsexplained.com.

 Additional Information You May Find Useful